lkacz/PocketLabApp/README.md

 The Pocket Lab App (PoLA) is a research tool designed to streamline the process of conducting experimental research outside traditional laboratory settings.
 Free, open-source, and user-friendly, PoLA operates on Android devices to facilitate experiment flow, time management, self-report collection, and data logging.
 Its integration with PoLA's Helpful Assistant (HeLA), an artificial intelligence component, makes protocol creation and revision as simple as providing natural language instructions.

 ### Installation
-1. Visit [https://lkacz.github.io/pocketlabapp/](https://lkacz.github.io/pocketlabapp/) to download the PoLA .apk file.
+1. Visit [https://lkacz.github.io/pocketlabapp/releases](https://lkacz.github.io/pocketlabapp/releases) to download the most recent PoLA Android Installation .apk file for your laboratory smartphone.
 2. Allow installation from unknown sources in your device's settings.
 3. Install the .apk file on your Android device.